 Keywords: species interactions, functional diversity, traits, biodiversity, stress ecology

-My current work focuses on exploring large-scale variations in food web structure and stability along environmental gradients across the Northeast Greenland continental shelf, from fjord to slope habitats.
+Most of my work has focused on high-latitude ecosystems in both polar regions: the Antarctic and Subantarctic in the south, comparing food web structure and stability; and currently the Arctic, where I investigate large-scale variations in food web structure and stability along environmental gradients across the Northeast Greenland continental shelf, from fjord to slope habitats.

 Keywords: species interactions, food web, high-latitude marine ecosystems, climate change, anthropogenic perturbations